-- I do not have kids but have two great cats a niece and nephew.
+- I do not have kids but have two great cats, a niece, and a nephew.

 - Visited a Maori village in New Zealand.

-- Have seen a like Hakka performed in New Zealand.
+- Have seen a live Hakka performed in New Zealand.

-- I have salsa danced in Cuba and did karaoke in Nicaragua.
+- I have salsa danced in Cuba (come for that too!) and did karaoke in Nicaragua.

-- I have taken Spanish lessons in four different countries (Peru, Canada, Nicaragua, and Colombia).
+- I have taken Spanish lessons in four different countries (Peru, Canada, Nicaragua, and Colombia twice).

 - I’ve eaten fire.

-- I own way too many camera bags (10) and may have a problem.
+- I own way too many camera bags (10 – update, gave 4 away!) and may have a problem.

 - When I travel I buy clothes and/or art from a local (usually a street artist), not souvenirs and trinkets.